koraa/decryption-despite-errors/decryption-despite-errors.md

 Security against fuzzing is formalized.
 The outline of a construction that operates as a mode for a pseudo random function is presented; the construction is based on multiple rounds of an error correcting code and interleaver, both randomized using the PRF generated key stream.

 This paper is currently very much a draft.
 It has not been peer reviewed and I  — the author — may decide that some parts are flat out wrong.
 MUMBLE MUMBLE indicates references and content to be filled in.
 Proofs of security and correctness are TBD.
-For now the constructions have informal arguments of security/correctness.
+For now, the constructions have informal arguments of security/correctness.

 # Introduction